SWEA 2025 Weekplan 4

 Notes for this weekplan:

-The topic of Clean Code is the main topic of this week, but will purely be based upon screencasts.
+The topic of Clean Code is a main topic of this week, but will purely be based upon screencasts.
 The theory and practices will be exemplified through my refactoring/cleaning up of the HotStone 'attackCard(...)' method.
 You may study the StandardGame.java yourself before watching the screencasts.
 The reason for not doing the clean code lectures live is that A) it is a complex code base so refactoring it live easily goes wrong and B) it allows you to skip repetitious tasks like session 'doing more bail out fast'.

 The Clean Code presentations consist of